manthanhly/8-Week-SQL-Challenge/Case Study #4 - Data Bank/B. Customer Transactions.md

 **5. What is the percentage of customers who increase their closing balance by more than 5%?**

-- Scenario 1 - back to back month changes & repetive customers who have more than 1 time of increasing their balance by more than 5%
+- Scenario 1 - back to back month changes & customers who have more than 1 time of increasing their balance by more than 5%

 ````sql
 with sum_table as (
 select customer_id,